 It would be best if you also made your veterinarian aware of any herbal remedies or supplements that your dog is taking before they prescribe Novox.

 Remember, do not change or stop your dog’s medications without talking to your veterinarian.

 Here are a few of the most common:

 The first natural pet supplement to come to one’s mind is often glucosamine.
 Several studies in dogs have shown that glucosamine helps arthritis pain in dogs, especially when combined with chondroitin.
 Chondroitin is a key component of cartilage and supports healthy joints.

 Another natural alternative you might want to discuss with your vet is cannabidiol (CBD).
 It comes in the form of chews, oils, and topicals.
 CBD works with your dog's endocannabinoid system to support mobility and relieve discomfort.

-CBD has been studied extensively over the last few years, and while there is still a lot to learn, there is a lot of evidence to show that CBD oil for dogs can help maintain optimal health.
+Research on CBD for pain in pets has only just begun, and while there is still a lot to learn, early evidence shows that CBD oil for dogs could help with arthritis pain.